mendelt/secure-programming-rust/presentation.md

 ---
 - But often this requires us to run external tools
-* Or the checks are done at runtime and only trigger when you're using the code
+* Or the checks are done at runtime and only trigger when you happen to hit an error

 * I want to
-  * Just write code
+  * Encode my pre-, post-conditions and invarients in my code
-  * Have the compiler check
+  * Have the compiler check them
 ---
 # How can Rust help us here?
 * No undefined behavior